 Attempt #4 – Just Roll With It

-The crumb for this attempt was actually really splendid!
+The crumb for this attempt was really splendid!
 I think things could have opened up a bit more with larger pockets given additional proof time.
-Since the levain was reduced to a meager 150g I should have realized the proof time should have been extended until I noticed things were moving along far enough.
+Since I reduce the levain to a meager 150g I should have realized the proof time should have been extended until I noticed things were moving along far enough.

 Key Lessons Learned from Attempt #4

-- Add porridge before first turn of bulk, incorporate well
+- Add porridge before the first turn of bulk, incorporate well

-- Dough will become pretty slack, do vigorous turns
+- The dough will become pretty slack, do vigorous turns

 - Pre-shape tight and shape tight